Working with Infotables

 Right way:

-This example will get a clone of the infotable from the cache, update all data locally, and then put the infotable back in the cache.
+This example will create a local proxy object of the infotable, update all the data locally, and then put the infotable back in the cache.
 It reduces the cache calls to only two calls.

 var myinfo = Things["data1"].info